- Associate Professor and Head of the Department

 Upon acceptance into the program, each candidate will be assigned a supervisor, whose duty it shall be to assist the candidate.

 Normally, the Master of Arts program should take two years to complete, the first of which is to be spent primarily on course work and preparation of a thesis proposal.
 A student accepted on a part-time basis would normally be expected to take three to five years to complete the program.

 Students shall normally complete a thesis and a minimum of 12 credit hours in course work.

-Students may write a thesis in one of the following areas: Hebrew Bible/Old Testament, New Testament, Judaism, East Asian religious traditions, the history of Christianity, the religious history of Canada, the religious history of Newfoundland and Labrador, medieval religious thought, religion and culture, New Age religious movements, Christian ethics, and the philosophy of religion.
+Students may write a thesis in one of the following areas: Hinduism, classical Confucianism, philosophical Daoism, Chinese and North American Buddhism, Buddhism and psychology, Judaism, Christianity, Hebrew Bible, New Testament, religious history of Canada, religious history of Newfoundland and Labrador, medieval religious thought, religion and culture (including pop culture), New Age religious movements, ethics and social justice, philosophy of religion.

 Before a student begins writing his or her thesis, he/she should submit a thesis proposal to the Graduate Studies Committee of the Department for approval.

 Students will be required to satisfy the Department as to proficiency in any language or technical facility deemed necessary by the Graduate Studies Committee of the Department for successful completion of the thesis.

 For the course work students must complete three required courses and at least one other from the course list.
 The three required courses are: RS 6100 Interpretations of Religion; RS 6120 Studies in Religious Texts; and RS 6130 Studies in Religious Movements and Institutions.